hkore1/AlleleSortR/README.md

 # AlleleSortR
 A program for sorting and removing non-monophyletic allele sequences from phased sequence alignments generated using the allele phasing pipeline described [here](https://github.com/hkore1/TargetAllelePhasing/tree/main).

 It assumes that there are two allele sequences for each sample in every alignment.
-If homozygous sequences are treated as single sequences in your alignments, then you can 'phony-phase' them using the script 'phony_phase_homozygotes.py' from [here](https://github.com/hkore1/python_scripts/blob/main/phony_phase_homozygotes.py).
+If homozygous sequences are treated as single sequences in your alignments, then you can 'phony-phase' them with the script 'phony_phase_homozygotes.py' found [here](https://github.com/hkore1/python_scripts/blob/main/phony_phase_homozygotes.py).

 ## Required packages:
 AlleleSortR requires the following packages: